QbDVision-Inc/data-obfuscation-tool/README.md

    ```
    node src/index.js
    ```
-   The script will run and runObfuscationAlgorithm the data as per the configurations and rules you have defined.
+   The script will run and obfuscate the data as per the configurations and rules you have defined.

 ### Contributing